“What Vibrator Should I Get My Daughter?”: The Most Common Question I Get After My TED Talk

 Giving your daughter a vibrator isn’t about handing over a sex toy.
 It’s about saying, “Your body belongs to you.
 Your pleasure is not shameful.
 You get to know yourself on your own terms.”

-If you’re still not sure how to open the door, that’s okay too.
+If you’re still not sure how to open the door, that’s okay, too.
 Start by asking what she already knows.
 Or what she’s curious about.
 You don’t need to have all the answers.
 You just need to be someone she knows she can ask.

 If this post sparked questions for you, feel free to reach out.
 You’re not weird, you’re not inappropriate, and you’re definitely not the only parent wondering how to do this better.